Productivity is a thing of the mind just as it is physical.

 Peppermint boosts energy and clear thinking

-When it comes to exercising for productivity, you don’t need to go overboard with it.
+How to be more productive thanks to your body?
+When it comes to exercising for efficiency, you don’t need to go overboard with it.

 Simple, less intricate exercises will do.